ipstatic/wallop-docker/README.md

 `sudo docker run -d -v /$config_directory:/wallop/config -p 8888:8888 ipstatic/wallop`

 You will want to replace $config_directory with a local directory which contains the config.toml for Wallop.
-Ensure the [ffmpeg] section has an acodec key set to “libfdk_aac”.
+Ensure the [ffmpeg] section has an acodec key set to "libfdk_aac" and the ffmpeg_path key is set to "/ffmpeg/bin/ffmpeg".